 The new transaction value threshold contains a number of new legal terms which will require clarification by the case law (in particular the terms 'value of consideration' and 'significance of domestic activities').
-In order to assist undertakings with filing requirements, the FCA and the FCO recently have published a draft of a joint guidance paper on the application of the new transaction value threshold (Guidance).24
+In order to assist undertakings with filing requirements, in 2018 the FCA and the FCO have published a draft of a joint guidance paper on the application of the new transaction value threshold (Guidance).23

 According to the Guidance, the concept of 'value of consideration' includes all forms of cash payments, securities, unlisted securities or shares, other assets (real estate, tangible assets, current assets), intangible assets (licences, usage rights, rights to the company's name and trademark rights, etc.) and considerations for a non-compete undertaking that are offered to the seller in return for the acquisition of the target company.
-In addition, also the liabilities of the target company and the seller that are assumed by the buyer form part of the value of consideration.25 In the view of the FCA and the FCO, the inclusion of liabilities, however, only applies for interest-bearing liabilities.26 Although the new threshold has some similarities with the US 'size-of-transaction' test, the Austrian 'value of consideration' test does not require that the value of assets or voting rights already held by the acquirer prior to the transaction are aggregated to the value of the assets or voting rights subject to the concentration.27
+In addition, also the liabilities of the target company and the seller that are assumed by the buyer form part of the value of consideration.24 In the view of the FCA and the FCO, the inclusion of liabilities, however, only applies for interest-bearing liabilities.25 Although the new threshold has some similarities with the US 'size-of-transaction' test, the Austrian 'value of consideration' test does not require that the value of assets or voting rights already held by the acquirer prior to the transaction are aggregated to the value of the assets or voting rights subject to the concentration.26

 The local nexus requirement ('significance of domestic activities') shall exclude marginal activities of the target from Austrian merger control.
 However, on the basis of the legislative materials, having a location of the target company in Austria is already considered a significant domestic activity.
-Furthermore, the factors indicating a significant domestic activity will depend on the particular industry (e.g., the number of 'monthly active user' or 'unique visits' in the digital economy).28 According to the Guidance, also the Austrian turnover may be used as a benchmark.29 vi Media concentrations a media undertakings31 or media service companies;32
+Furthermore, the factors indicating a significant domestic activity will depend on the particular industry (e.g., the number of 'monthly active user' or 'unique visits' in the digital economy).27 According to the Guidance, also the Austrian turnover may be used as a benchmark.28